Local context: support notes for the Financial Resilience Index

 • Local authorities have been able to maintain their growth in business rates.

-• There is an issue that in a reset, those with greater income above the baseline will face a greater negative impact.
+• There is concern that if the government resets baseline, those with greater income above the baseline will face a greater negative impact.
 This makes them more vulnerable.

 Children's social care